Deprecation of Basic authentication in Exchange Online

 We actively recommend that customers adopt security strategies such as Zero Trust (Never Trust, Always Verify), or apply real-time assessment policies when users and devices access corporate information.
 These alternatives allow for intelligent decisions about who is trying to access what from where on which device rather than simply trusting an authentication credential that could be a bad actor impersonating a user.

-With these threats and risks in mind, we're taking steps to improve data security in Exchange Online.
+With these threats and risks in mind, we took steps to improve data security in Exchange Online.

 Note

-The deprecation of basic authentication will also prevent the use of app passwords with apps that don't support two-step verification.
+The deprecation of basic authentication also prevents the use of app passwords with apps that don't support two-step verification.

 What we are changing

-We're also disabling SMTP AUTH in all tenants in which it's not being used.
+We also disabled SMTP AUTH in all tenants where it wasn't being used.

 This decision requires customers to move from apps that use basic authentication to apps that use Modern authentication.
 Modern authentication (OAuth 2.0 token-based authorization) has many benefits and improvements that help mitigate the issues in basic authentication.
 For example, OAuth access tokens have a limited usable lifetime, and are specific to the applications and resources for which they are issued, so they cannot be reused.
 Enabling and enforcing multifactor authentication (MFA) is also simple with Modern authentication.